 Kyle Glencross, NHFG: 603-271-3212

-“It is exciting to see how enthusiastic high school students are about fishing, and I hope that the sport becomes a life-long activity for many of them,” said Kyle Glencross, who coordinates the NH Fish and Game Department’s Let’s Go Fishing Program (www.fishnh.com/fishing/lets-go-fishing.html).
+“Being able to connect young anglers with tournament bass fishing, conservation, and time outdoors is always a rewarding experience, and I hope that the sport becomes a life-long activity for many of them,” said Kyle Glencross, who coordinates the NH Fish and Game Department’s Let’s Go Fishing Program (www.fishnh.com/fishing/lets-go-fishing.html).
 Glencross serves on the NHIAA Bass Fishing Committee and provides logistical and volunteer support for the event.

 Organized high school bass fishing in New Hampshire is a coordinated effort between the NHIAA and the New Hampshire Fish and Game Department, with support from NH B.A.S.S.
 Nation.
 High school bass tournaments include a strong educational component.
 Teams have adult mentors who teach them about New Hampshire’s aquatic resources and the responsibility that goes along with being an angler.